Social Media Policy

 When you talk about BI on social media, you should disclose that you either work for BI or are a member of a committee, council or board.
 Your own contacts may know your relationship with BI, but their network of friends and colleagues may not and you don't want to accidentally mislead someone.

 Follow the Law, Follow the Code of Conduct

-Make sure you're engaging in Social Media conversations the right way.
+Make sure you're engaging in social media conversations the right way.
 Don't speak on behalf of BI if you aren't giving an official BI response, and be sure your audience knows the difference.
-If you see something being shared related to BI on a Social Media platform that shouldn't be happening, immediately inform the media contact in BI.
-Also, always remember that anything posted in Social Media can go viral, no matter what your privacy settings may be, so be sure you're only posting content you would feel comfortable showing up online.
+If you see something being shared related to BI on a social media platform that shouldn't be happening, immediately inform the media manager in BI.
+Also, always remember that anything posted in social media can go viral, no matter what your privacy settings may be, so be sure you're only posting content you would feel comfortable showing up online.

 Social Media Account Ownership

 This section isn't a social media principle, but it's still important enough to be in this policy.
 If you participate in social media activities as part of your role in BI, that account may be considered BI property.
 If that account is BI property, you don't get to take it with you if you leave the company, meaning you will not try to change the password or the account name or create a similar sounding account or have any ownership of the contacts and connections you have gained through the account.
 This doesn't apply to personal accounts that you may access, but would certainly apply to all BI-branded accounts created as part of your role.
 If you have any questions about an account you operate, please reach out to the media team to discuss the account.